CONTACT US TODAY(800) 242-2962

 A personal injury claim will help victims of trucking accidents gain compensation for their injuries.
 Types of damages include:

-Contact the accident attorneys at Butler Wooten & Peak LLP for help understanding the implications of a commercial vehicle accident.
+Contact the Atlanta truck accident attorneys at Butler Prather LLP for help understanding the implications of a commercial vehicle accident.
 We will help you determine the parties responsible and gain compensation for your injuries.
 We offer our legal services on a contingency-fee basis, which means you’ll only owe a fee if we win a settlement or court judgment.